-DESTINY-Breast04 is a global, randomized, open-label, pivotal phase 3 trial evaluating the efficacy and safety of ENHERTU (5.4 mg/kg) versus physician's choice of chemotherapy (capecitabine, eribulin, gemcitabine, paclitaxel or nab-paclitaxel) in patients with HR positive (n=480) or HR negative (n=60), unresectable and/or metastatic breast cancer with low HER2 expression previously treated with one or two prior lines of chemotherapy.
+DESTINY-Breast04 is a global, randomized, open-label, pivotal phase 3 trial evaluating the efficacy and safety of ENHERTU (5.4 mg/kg) versus physician's choice of chemotherapy (capecitabine, eribulin, gemcitabine, paclitaxel or nab-paclitaxel) in patients with HR positive or HR negative, HER2 low unresectable and/or metastatic breast cancer previously treated with one or two prior lines of chemotherapy.
 Patients were randomized 2:1 to receive either ENHERTU or chemotherapy.

 The primary endpoint of DESTINY-Breast04 is PFS in patients with HR positive disease based on blinded independent central review (BICR).
 Key secondary endpoints include PFS based on BICR in all randomized patients (HR positive and HR negative disease), OS in patients with HR positive disease and OS in all randomized patients (HR positive and HR negative disease).
 Other secondary endpoints include PFS based on investigator assessment, objective response rate based on BICR and on investigator assessment, duration of response based on BICR and safety.

-DESTINY-Breast04 enrolled approximately 540 patients at multiple sites in Asia, Europe and North America.
+DESTINY-Breast04 enrolled 557 patients at multiple sites in Asia, Europe and North America.
 For more information about the trial, visit ClinicalTrials.gov.